A version of this article appeared in the Summer 2021 issue of strategy+business.

 Consider the France-based luxury goods maker LVMH.
 In March 2020, the company retooled three of its high-end perfume and cosmetic manufacturing facilities to produce hand sanitizer, which it distributed to the French hospital system at no charge.
 It then helped address France’s surgical mask shortage, using its global distribution network to secure an order with a Chinese industrial supplier.
 All this took place during a calendar year when LVMH’s market capitalization rose by about one-third.
 There are many similar examples of companies redirecting their resources to help address the pandemic.
 In Japan, electronics giant Sharp repurposed the clean rooms in a TV factory to make 150,000 surgical masks a day, which grew to 600,000 as the company expanded its production capacity.
 In Spain, the “fast fashion” group Inditex, owner of Zara, made its logistics and procurement capabilities available to help buy and transport health equipment.

 Automakers also rallied to the cause.
 Ford’s contribution included using its 3D-printing capabilities to make face shields and its manufacturing expertise to help Thermo Fisher Scientific ramp up production of COVID-19 testing kits.
-And General Motors announced plans to start making ventilators at its facility in Kokomo, Ind., even before being directed to do so by the federal government under the U.S. Defense Production Act.
+And General Motors announced plans to start making ventilators at a facility in Indiana, even before being directed to do so by the federal government under the U.S. Defense Production Act.
 Through such actions with broader stakeholders during the pandemic, these companies enhanced their brand and reputation — and hence their enterprise value.

 However, COVID-19 has also presented pitfalls.
 In the U.K., for example, several of the country’s largest supermarkets initially accepted the government’s offer of relief on property taxes despite being allowed to stay open during lockdowns.
 A storm of criticism on social media and from politicians was heightened when some of those companies continued to pay dividends to shareholders.
 In December 2020, five of the biggest U.K. supermarkets said they would repay a total of more than US$2.3 billion in government relief.